February 2, 2026

-Our choice for best overall unlimited data plan for two lines is US Mobile’s Unlimited Premium, giving you high-speed data with no slowing and a generous 100GB of mobile hotspot data.
+Our 2026 choice for best overall unlimited data plan for two lines is Walmart Family Mobile’s Unlimited plan, giving you unlimited data and 30GB of mobile hotspot data with a big discount on line 2.
+If you want the cheapest unlimited data plan for 2 lines, look to Tello.

 You don’t need to be a couple to save with a two-line phone plan.
-You might want to share service with a parent, child, friend, or roommate.
-But finding the best unlimited data plan for two lines can be tricky because some providers save their best deals for those who want four or more lines.
+You might want to share service with a parent or child.
+Friends or roommates can pair up, which is useful when getting your own phone plan for the first time.

 To help you find a two-person plan that gets you the data you both need — and extras you might want — we’ve sifted through options from dozens of providers.
 Whether you want a budget choice, perks, or flexibility to respond to changing budget and data needs, we have you covered.